Security Stack Logo

 Key Capabilities

-Executes attack technique sequences on a scheduled or continuous basis against production controls, enabling detection of control drift between point-in-time assessments.
+Runs attack technique sequences on a scheduled or continuous basis against production controls, surfacing control drift between point-in-time assessments without human intervention.

 Provides specific detection rule recommendations, log source requirements, and control configuration changes for each identified gap: not just a list of undetected techniques.